 Examples of the new Above and below size maps

-Let’s now dive into how easy it is to make these maps and then cover some additional enhancements to the Map Viewer Beta in our latest release.
+Let’s now dive into how easy it is to make these maps and then cover some additional enhancements to the Map Viewer in our latest release.

 Color and Size Renderer: New Themes